maxiundtesa/parse-server/README.md

 Parse Server works with the Express web application framework.
 It can be added to existing web applications, or run by itself.

-// CHANGED URLS IN CONFIG.JS
+// CHANGED URLS IN CONFIG.JS, added mail in PublicAPIRouter.js and UserController.js